This tip sheet on covering COVID-19 vaccine booster shots was updated on Oct. 17, 2022.

 - On Jan.
 3, 2022, the FDA expanded the emergency use authorization of the Pfizer-BioNTech COVID-19 booster dose to 12- to-15-year-olds.
 It also shortened the time between the completion of the first two doses of the Pfizer-BioNTech COVID-19 vaccine and a booster dose from 6 months to 5 months, and it allowed for a third COVID-19 vaccine dose for certain immunocompromised children 5 through 11 years of age.
 On Jan.
 5, ACIP recommended expanding boosters for 12- to-15-year-olds.
 It also said 16- to 17-year-olds should get the booster.
 Shortly after, the CDC endorsed ACIP’s recommendations.

 - On.
 Jan.
-7, The FDA also shortened the interval for a Moderna COVID-19 booster dose from six months to five months.
+7, 2022, the FDA also shortened the interval for a Moderna COVID-19 booster dose from six months to five months.